Excel VBA to Find Matching Value in Column: 8 Examples

 End Sub

-• Like example 1 and according to the video you will create a Command button and assign the macro named MultipleMatch_Value.
+• Create a Command button and assign the macro named MultipleMatch_Value.

 Assigning Macro in Search Button

-• Then after pressing the Search button, we will get the Model according to Order Id.
+• Press the Search button, you will get the Model according to Order ID.

 Output Result of Utilizing Match Function to Find Multiple Matching Values in Column